 A Social Media Marketer with a specialty in EdTech and B2B.
 She started her career as a Subject-Matter Expert for Business Studies, and later turned to marketing and mentoring after finding her interest in the same field.

-Currently, Pragya is associated with different companies from around the globe as a freelancer, Social Media Marketer, and also work as an Education Mentor (for the subject Branding and Marketing) at Great Learning.
+Currently, Pragya is associated with different companies from around the globe as a freelancer, Social Media Marketer, and also works as an Education Mentor (for the subject Branding and Marketing) at Great Learning.

 Affiliate/referral, LinkedIn marketing, and email marketing are the major ways based on the current offering and the clients I’m working with.
 Affiliation and reference work like a charm if your strategy is strong and has a satisfied customer base.
 LinkedIn and email marketing will help you if you are using them mindfully and patiently.